ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

-associative arrays, graphs) as being defined over _domains_, and then definining a library of _domain maps_ for distributing these domains over different locality regions ("locales") (nodes, or NUMA nodes) and _layouts_ for describing their layout within a locale.
+associative arrays, graphs) as being defined over _domains_, and then definining a library of _domain maps_ for distributing these domains over different locality regions ("locales") (nodes, or NUMA nodes, or KNL accellerators) and _layouts_ for describing their layout within a locale.
 By far the best tested and optimized domain maps are for the cases of dense (and to a lesser extent, CSR-layout sparse) rectangular arrays, as below, although there support for associative arrays (dictionaries) and unstructured meshes/graphs as well.

 The second is to couple those domain maps with parallel iterators over the domains, meaning that one can loop over the data in parallel